Long Beach Island (LBI), New JerseyCoastal & Beaches

 Sample 2-Day Itinerary

-• Morning (9:00 AM - 12:00 PM): Start your day at the northern tip of the island by visiting Barnegat Lighthouse State Park.
-Climb "Old Barney" for breathtaking panoramic views and explore the surrounding nature trails.
+• **Morning (9:00 AM - 12:00 PM):** Start your day at Barnegat Lighthouse State Park in Barnegat Light.
+Climb "Old Barney" for breathtaking panoramic views of the island and surrounding waters.
+Afterward, explore the maritime forest trail and enjoy a picnic by the inlet.

-• Afternoon (1:30 PM - 5:00 PM): Drive down to Beach Haven.
-Spend your afternoon relaxing on the beach (don't forget your beach badge!).
-Enjoy swimming, sunbathing, or a leisurely stroll along the shore.
+• **Afternoon (1:30 PM - 5:00 PM):** Spend your afternoon relaxing on the quieter beaches of Barnegat Light or Harvey Cedars.
+Enjoy swimming, sunbathing, or a leisurely walk along the shore.

 Build your trip